essif-lab/framework/docs/terms/participant.md

 conceptref: essifLab:party
 stage: draft
 hoverText: "Participant (in/of a Business Transaction): a Party is negotiating (or has negotiated) a Business Transaction Agreement."
-glossaryText: "a %Party% is negotiating (or has negotiated) a %Business Transaction Agreement%."
+glossaryText: "a %%party|party%% is negotiating (or has negotiated) a %%business transaction agreement|business-transaction-agreement%%."
 ---

 ### Purpose